Tap-It/Tap-It/README.md

 ### Rules

-Each player can see the top card from the deck (top card) and your own card (bottom card).
-The objective is to found the figure repeated on both cards.
-If you click faster than the other players, you get the card and the deck card changes to everyone.
-If you tap the wrong figure, you get block by 3 seconds or until other player find their respective figure.
-When deck cards are out, win who owns the largest number of cards.
+Each player sees two cards: the communal card (top card) and their private card (the bottom card).
+The goal is to find and be the first one to tap the single figure that is repeated on both cards.
+If you tap faster than all the other players, you get to steal the communal card to yourself and a new communal card is presented to everyone.
+If you tap the wrong figure, you get blocked for 3 seconds or until any other player find their respective figure.
+When the communal cards are out, the game ends and wins whoever owns the largest number of cards.

 ### The Game